sushmatn/ImageFinder/Readme.md

 * [x] Added shared element transition
 * [x] Added a cardview with rounded corners and display of image dimensions
-* [x] Saving the results using Parcelable when device is rotated
+* [x] Saving the results into Parcelable array in Save/Restore instance state when device is rotated instead of re-fetching data.
 * [x] Added enter and exit window animation for filter settings dialog.
 * [x] Added 'Visit page' icon on the detail page that takes the user to the webpage where the image was found.
 * [x] Added a progress bar in the actionbar that is displayed when data is being fetched.